Trisfald/veridia-rpg/Rulebook.md

 #### Resource pool

 Where indicated, learning a specialty gives access to a new expendable resource.
-After a nightly rest, your character recovers all the points spent.
+After a full rest, your character recovers up to half of the pool's total points (rounded up).\
+A disrupted respite halves the recovery.

 ### Magic branches